izderadicka/audioserve/README.md

 Easiest way how to test audioserve is to run it as docker container with prebuild [Docker image](https://cloud.docker.com/u/izderadicka/repository/docker/izderadicka/audioserve) (from Docker Hub):

-    docker run -d --init --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve
+    docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve

 Then open <http://localhost:3000> - and browse your collection.
 This is indeed the very minimal configuration of audioserve.
-For real deployment you'd like provide provide more parameters - see more complex example below.
+For real deployment you'd like provide provide more parameters (or environment variables or your custom config file) - see more complex example below.

 Of course you can build your own image very easily with provided `Dockerfile`, just run:

     docker build --tag audioserve .

-Currently size of Docker image is rather big (~200MB) - it's due to fact that it contains basic Debian files (and around 60MB is static ffmpeg executable).
-For space saving use locally in Linux (see below instructions for how to compile).
-We are also looking at possibility of completely static build of audioserve (check on github).

-When building docker image you can use `--build-arg FEATURES=` to modify cargo build command and to add/or remove features (see below for details).
-For instance this command will build audioserve with all available features `docker build --tag audioserve --build-arg FEATURES=--all-features .`
+When building docker image you can use `--build-arg CARGO_ARGS=` to modify cargo build command and to add/or remove features (see below for details).
+For instance this command will build audioserve with transcoding cache `docker build --tag audioserve --build-arg CARGO_ARGS="--features transcoding-cache" .`

-The following environment variable can be used to customise how audioserve runs:
-    PORT - TCP port on which audioserve serves http(s) requests (defaults to: 3000) - this is useful for services like Heroku, where container must accept PORT variable from the service
+There is also one additional env. variable `PORT` - TCP port on which audioserve serves http(s) requests (defaults to: 3000) - this is useful for services like Heroku, where container must accept PORT variable from the service.

 A more detailed example (audioserve is an entry point to this container, so you can use all command line arguments of the program):

-    docker run -d --init --name audioserve -p 3000:3000 \
+    docker run -d --name audioserve -p 3000:3000 \
         -v /path/to/your/audiobooks1:/collection1 \
         -v /path/to/your/audiobooks2:/collection2 \
+        -v /path/for/audioserve-data:/home/audioserve/.audioserve \
+        -e AUDIOSERVE_SHARED_SECRET=mypass \
         audioserve \
-        -s mypass \
         --ssl-key /audioserve/ssl/audioserve.p12 --ssl-key-password mypass \
         --search-cache \
         /collection1 /collection2

 In the above example, we are adding two different collections of audiobooks (collection1 and collection2).
 Both are made available to the container via `-v` option and then passed to audioserve on command line.
+Also we have maped with `-v` some folder to `/home/audioserve/.audioserve`, where runtime data of audioserve are stored (server secret, caches ...)

-We set the shared secret via `-s` argument and specify use of TLS via `--ssl-key` and `ssl-key-password` (the test key is already prebundled in the image).
+We set the shared secret via `AUDIOSERVE_SHARED_SECRET` env.variable and specify use of TLS via `--ssl-key` and `ssl-key-password` (the tests only self-signed key is already prebundled in the image, for real use you'll need to generate your own key, or use reverse proxy that terminates TLS).
 We also enable search cache with `--search-cache` argument.

 ### Static build (Linux)